Train Travel In France – Making Traveling A Pleasure Again

 Of the six train stations in Paris we have a special fondness for Gare de Lyon in the 12th Arrondissement.
 We love the look and feel of the place, both inside and out — the clock tower alone signals that there's something special here.
 Built in the height of the Belle-Époqu era (1900) it's where we've been lucky enough to have boarded numerous trains to Provence and other points south.

-History, beauty, utility, destinations — for us Gare de Lyon has it all.
+History, beauty, utility, destinations — for us Gare de Lyon has it all and train travel in France doesn't get any better.

 line